moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

-# Bloblang
+# Bloblang Core Features

-[Bloblang](/resources/stacks/bento/components/processors/bloblang/), or blobl for short, is a language designed for mapping data of a wide variety of forms.
-It's a safe, fast, and powerful way to perform document mapping within Bento.
-It also has a Go API for writing your own functions and methods as plugins.
+[Bloblang](/resources/stacks/bento/bloblang/walkthrough), or blobl for short, is a language designed for mapping data across a wide range of formats.
+It enables safe, high-performance document mapping within Bento.
+A Go API is available for developing custom functions and methods as plugins.

-Bloblang is available as a processor and it's also possible to use blobl queries in function interpolations.
+Bloblang is implemented as a processor and supports usage within function interpolations through blobl queries.

-You can also execute Bloblang mappings on the command-line with the blobl subcommand:
+Mappings can also be executed from the command line using the `blobl` subcommand.

 ```shell
 $ cat data.jsonl | bento blobl 'foo.(bar | baz).buz'
 ```

-This document outlines the core features of the Bloblang language, but if you're totally new to Bloblang then it's worth following the walkthrough first.
+The document describes the core features of the Bloblang language.
+For users unfamiliar with Bloblang, it is recommended to visit [Bloblang Overview](/resources/stacks/bento/bloblang/walkthrough) prior to proceeding.

 ## Assignment